Old Growth Restoration Project

-From the deciduous woodlands to the conifer forests, Minnesota once had a dense canopy of arboreal splendor that has been largely lost due to the logging of the past.
+From the prairie grasslands, deciduous woodlands to the coniferous forests, Minnesota once had a grand mix of all three that no other state possessed.
+The prairie lands are practically gone due to the farm plow.
+The dense canopy of arboreal splendor was largely lost due to the logging of the past.

 Most of the guidelines established by the Minnesota DNR have been to protect the remaining old growth forest lands.

 A 1994 study estimated that old-growth forest grew on just 3.9% of Minnesota’s timberland, whereas it made up 51% of Minnesota’s forests in 1850.

 The remnants of the plant life that once covered 51% of the state’s forested regions, and their harvest delivered immense wealth to individuals, speculators, corporations and the government, speeding the development of the state’s early economy.